Back to index of games pages by Donald Sauter.

 I would stipulate that Clue Words must be related to the Password by meaning.
 They cannot be given for the sake of any similarity in sound to the Password.
 One might argue that such a rule isn't necessary, because how would a player know that a word is being given for its sound?
 But I've observed instances of people working hard on the synonyms getting upset when a clue giver - same team or opposite - starts in with rhyme word shenanigans.

-Notice the boxtop rules don't allow for theatrics like tugging on your earlobe, although I know I remember some big gestures on the tv show.
+Notice the box top rules don't allow for theatrics like tugging on your earlobe, although I know I remember some big gestures on the tv show.
 Allowing charades to slip into your Password game is a sure-fire formula for disaster!
 This applies to the dragged-out-rising-pitch-quick-cut delivery that signals "fill in the blank here."
 To avoid rhubarbs, deliver all Clue Words in a generic monotone.

 Again the supplied rules are just a little too vague.
 "If a FORM of the Password is given as a RESPONSE, the responding player is given ONE CHANCE to correct the word to the exact Password."
 The problem is, what is a "form" of what?

 I propose that the guess and the Password have to appear under the same entry in the dictionary to qualify for the second guess.
-Notice that this is a much, much tighter connection than what it takes to make a Clue Word illegal.
-Here we're talking about an extra or missing ending like -s, -ed, -ing, -er (comparative), -est, -ly, -ic, and maybe a few more.
+Notice that this is a much tighter connection than what it takes to make a Clue Word illegal.
+Here we're talking about an extra or missing ending like -s, -ed, -ing, -er (comparative), -est, -ly, -ic, aand maybe a few more.
 Guessing LIGHT or HOUSE definitely does NOT qualify for another shot at the Password LIGHTHOUSE.

 Notice that these firmed-up rules depend on a dictionary - something that was not originally a part of Password.
 Proper nouns were acceptable and, in fact, added some flavor to the game.

 I hate to do this to you, but we must limit the Password word set to something like that for Scrabble.
 Proper nouns are out.
 They ultimately cause too much trouble.
-Watch a bunch of formerly-friendly gamesters get testy when somebody starts to argues, "But ARF-ARF was the little dog in a story I read once!"
+Watch a bunch of formerly-friendly gamesters get testy when somebody starts to argue, "But ARF-ARF was the little dog in a story I read once!"

 There, I've done my best to make Password problem-free.
 In the process, I had to stomp the life out of it.
 Oh well, no matter.
 I don't even have a set any more.
 After the last rancorous round with some friends 20 years ago (late 1970s), I came home and tossed the whole darn box into the fireplace.